Man holding human head stabs store clerk; mother found dead

 “I never foresaw a problem.
 If I had I would have stopped it,” David Webb said, before bursting into loud sobs during a phone interview with The Associated Press.
 “I just can’t believe I lost my wife and son in one day. … I don’t know.
 I wish I did.
 I wish I had some answers, but I don’t.
 I waited all my life to retire with my wife, and now I can’t.
 That’s all I know.”

-The bizarre sequence of events began Sunday afternoon — Mother’s Day — in Colton, a once-significant logging down about 40 miles (64 kilometers) southeast of Portland.
+The bizarre sequence began Sunday afternoon — Mother’s Day — in Colton, a once-significant logging down about 40 miles (64 kilometers) southeast of Portland.

-The Clackamas County Sheriff’s Office says Webb killed his mother at their rural home, but it did not provide more details.
+The Clackamas County Sheriff’s Office said Webb killed his mother at their rural home, but it did not provide more details.

 Joshua Webb then showed up at a Thriftway in downtown Estacada, about 12 miles to the north.
-When he entered the small grocery store, he was covered in blood, had a large “kitchen-type” knife and was carrying what appeared to be a severed human head, authorities said.
+When he entered the small grocery store, he was covered in blood, had a large “kitchen-type” knife and was carrying a severed human head, authorities said.

 He began stabbing a store employee, but he was quickly overwhelmed by other employees, who held him until police arrived, authorities said.